Dr Johanna Feary

 Objectives: To describe exacerbation patterns over a prolonged follow-up in a population that includes patients of all disease severity.

-Read more about our current research.
+Read more about our work on firefighters' lung health.